Grinnell Glacier Overlook at Glacier National Park reveals a turquoise lake set against jagged, snow-dusted peaks.

 Avalanche Lake's dense forest canopy limits sight lines.
 Large mammals are present but harder to spot.
 You may see songbirds, Clark's nutcrackers, and the occasional black bear, but the west-side forest doesn't offer the same wildlife-watching opportunity.
 The creek is reliably excellent for spotting American dippers — small birds that walk underwater along Avalanche Creek.

 If wildlife is a priority, Grinnell Lake and the Many Glacier area is the clear choice.
-Bring binoculars and read the east side vs. west side guide for more on how the two halves of the park differ.
+Bring binoculars.

 Verdict: Which Hike Should You Do?